obedAdu-Gyamfi/alx-low_level_programming/0x00-hello_world/README.md

 Task 3.
 Script compiles a C file and creates and executable cisfun.
 Task 4.
 Script prints exactly Programming is like building a multilingual puzzle Task 5.
-Script prints exactly with proper grammar, but the outcome is a piece of art,
+Script prints exactly with proper grammar, but the outcome is a piece of art, Task 6.
+Script prints the size of the various types on the computer it is compiled and run on.